Yogaracer/EgzotikaLT_Baigiamasis/README.md

 5.3 Insert product width "225" in a filter category <br>
 5.4 Insert product height "45" in a filter category <br>
 5.5 Insert product rim size "19" in a filter category <br>
-5.6 Insert product season "All seasons" <br>
+5.6 Insert product season "All seasons" in a filter category <br>
 5.7 Click on button "Search" <br>

 Expected result: all product in the search list contains attributes "225", "45", "R19" <br>